saurabhnm/ExampleProject/README.md

 # ExampleProject
-This is a starter project to verify an applicant has the skills for Scholarship Universe position.
+This is a starter project to verify an applicant has the skills for a Scholarship Universe developer position.

 As a student programmer for Scholarship Universe(SU), you will be asked to create items in various different technologies.
 Everyday you will use the following skills with type: